EdouardosPetr/CoinMarketCap-Repo/README.md

 Explore what the price of cryptocurrencies will be if the global market cap hits certain levels (such as world stock market levels)

-## Contribute
-To contribute to this project, please fork and submit a pull request.

-© Edouardos

 ### Thanks for reading